paajasan/trajectory_transformations/README.md

 ## Why? ###

 The built-in unwrap method was super slow.
-With one system the built-in method took ~8 minutes, while our method took 2.6 s to do transform the same frames.
+With one system the built-in method took ~8 minutes, while our method took 2.6 s to transform the same frames.
 This was only 0.6 s overhead compared to iterating the frames without transformation.

 **Note**: there is a [pull request](https://github.com/MDAnalysis/mdanalysis/pull/3169#issue-831915405) for MDAnaysis, that should make its transformations faster by many orders of magnitude.
 This project will most likely still be faster for large systems, but of course by a smaller margin than currently.